logical-mechanism/Seedelf-Wallet/README.md

 # Seedelf - A Cardano Stealth Wallet

 **Seedelf** is a stealth wallet that hides the receiver and spender with Schnorr proofs using the BLS12-381 curve.
+UTxOs inside the wallet are indistinguishable from one-another and it is not possible to deduce the intended receiver assuming that the Elliptic Curve Decisional-Diffie-Hellman (ECDDH) problem is hard.

 ## What is a Seedelf token?